 I figure I can look at these creeping changes in two different ways.
 I can become my mother, who would stare into her uber bright, magnified makeup mirror and be saddened by new lines and creases.
 Or, I can accept the changes and make accommodations.
 I choose the latter mainly because I am a “glass half full” kind of gal, but also because I never liked seeing my mom speak negatively about herself.
 I never saw what she saw.
 She wasn’t obese or ugly by a long shot.
 She was my beautiful mom.
 I remember her standing in front of the full-length mirror and manipulating the dangling skin at the base of her arms or the little cellulite that lived on the interior of her knee caps.
 After she’d move the skin to the back, she’d say, “See?
 This is exactly how my legs were!
 Now look at them.”
 She’d then humorously wiggle her “bat wings.”

 “Mom, you’re gorgeous—you need to stop it!”
 I would say, feeling helpless.
 I even sent her Maya Angelou’s essay, “Aging,” which acknowledges the physical changes of growing older, then ends with positive reflections.
 I was silly to think a short story or my kind words would help my mother embrace the loss of youth.
-I suppose we all have a
+I suppose we all have a different approach.

 I am trying with all my might to NOT stare into magnified mirrors which display a wrinklier, redder, spotted version of myself.
 Rather, I’m installing dimmer bathroom lights, buying “skinny” full-length mirrors, and recognizing what my aging vessel needs to feel its best.